2016 Race Update emailed Friday December 2, 2016:

-Results will be posted about every two hours near the timing tent, and if you have someone who will be following you from afar, these interim results will be posted to the official race website every hour or so as well at:
+Results will be posted about every hour or two, near the timing tent, and if you have someone who will be following you from afar, these interim results will be posted to the official race website every hour or so as well at:

 The UltraLists will also be periodically updated with progress from the race, and you should receive a post-race personal results e-mail that shows complete results as well as lap-by-lap results for each runner.